 By looking at analytics from multiple vantage points, you'll be better able to draw conclusions about the impact of your project.
 Here are just a few ideas you can use:

 - Compare the data from the embed platform (e.g., Vimeo stats) with page and engagement metrics on a website.

 - Compare unique visitors to a web page with overall plays on a collection platform.

-- Compare overall website traffic to the number of video plays a video receives to correlate a growth increase.
+- Compare overall website traffic with the number of video plays a video receives, to correlate a growth increase.

 - Compare demographic reports of the upload platform and landing page.

-- A/B test thumbnails with Google Optimize prior to launch when deciding which thumbnail captures the higher CTR.
+- A/B test thumbnails with Google Optimize prior to launch when deciding which thumbnail will capture the higher click-through rate.